nsinner1/nsinner1.github.io/README.md

 The <span> element acts like an inline equivalent of the <div> element.

+## Read: 07 - Programming with JavaScript
+A script is a series of instructions that a computer can follow to achieve a goal.
+    1: DEFINE THE GOAL
+    2: DESIGN THE SCRIPT
+    3: CODE EACH STEP

+An expression evaluates into (results in) a single value.
+Broadly speaking there are two types of expressions.
+    + JUST ASSIGN A VALUE TO A VARIABLE
+    + USE TWO OR MORE VALUES TO RETURN A SINGLE VALUE
+    + Page 76 for mathmatical operations

+Functions let you group a series of statements together to perform a specific task.
+If different parts of a script repeat the same task, you can reuse the function (rather than repeating the same set of statements).

+Function declaration: give function a name and then wrtie the statements needed to achieve its task inside the curly braces.

+Calling the function: after declaring function, you can then execute all of the statements between its curly braces with just one line of code

+Parameters: a function needs specific information to perform its task (act like variables)

+Arguments: call a function that has parameters, you specify the values it should use in the parentheses that follow its name.

 ## Cheat sheet
 + ls -l:	list with long format - show permissions